praveensankar/zkRevoke/README.md

 ./run_test.sh
 ```

-To test the artifact manually, follow the next steps.
+To test the components separately, follow the next steps.
 First, run a local blockchain network.
 Then, execute the main program.
 After that plot the results.

 ```bash
 cd blockchain-hardhat